wh-alice/mig_visualstudio/vs/data-tools/query-datasets.md

 #### To find a row in an untyped dataset with a primary key value

--   Call the <xref:System.Data.DataRowCollection.Find*> method of a <xref:System.Data.DataRowCollection> collection, passing the primary key as a parameter.
+-   Call the <xref:System.Data.DataRowCollection.Find%2A> method of a <xref:System.Data.DataRowCollection> collection, passing the primary key as a parameter.

-     The following example shows how to declare a new row called `foundRow` and assign it the return value of the <xref:System.Data.DataRowCollection.Find*> method.
+     The following example shows how to declare a new row called `foundRow` and assign it the return value of the <xref:System.Data.DataRowCollection.Find%2A> method.
 If the primary key is found, the contents of column index 1 are displayed in a message box.

      [!code-cs[VbRaddataEditing#19](../data-tools/codesnippet/CSharp/query-datasets_2.cs)]
      [!code-vb[VbRaddataEditing#19](../data-tools/codesnippet/VisualBasic/query-datasets_2.vb)]